Rondane National Park: Tourism

 DNT also mark trails in the Park, with red Ts that are easy to spot.
 The T-trails lead the way cabin-to-cabin, as well as marking the path to some of the peaks close to Rondvatnet.
-Recently, some of the trails have moved slightly to avoid the core areas of the wild reindeer.
+Recently, some trails have moved slightly to avoid the core areas of the wild reindeer.

 The service cabins are also open during the winter season, although they are sometimes only self-serviced off season.
-Ski trails are marked and sometimes prepared, either by DNT or some of the hotels and skiing resorts close to the park.
+Ski trails are marked and sometimes prepared, either by DNT or some of the nearby hotels and skiing resorts.